Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

 We analyzed the $>$13,500 steps across 222 individuals recorded with the PBL system, and found high repeatability of 0.84 for the GDI of a single step (ICC2) and higher repeatability when averaging multiple steps together: 0.96 (ICC2k) (Table \ref{tab:gdi_cm_summary}).
-ICCs for spatiotemporal metrics were lower—likely due to timing variability—but remained highly repeatable when averaged (ICC2k).
+ICCs for spatiotemporal metrics (cadence, DST) were lower-likely due to timing variability—but remained highly repeatable when averaged (ICC2k).